jcourtois/ac-chef-tutorial/README.md

 cd /minions/lib
 ruby run_app.rb
 ```
 Oops!
 You should see the following error 'cannot load such file -- sinatra (LoadError)'.
 We need to install bundler on the VM so that we can install Minion's dependencies (which includes Sinatra).
+But let's write a test first in true TDD fashion!

-### Exercise 2: Automating tests to your work
+### Exercise 2: Adding automated tests
-As we have written this recipe we have been manually testing our work by logging into the VM and verifying its state from the command line.
+As we evolve our recipe, we can manually test our work by logging into the VM and verifying its state from the command line.
 However we want to treat our infrastructure as similarly to real code as possible.
 Therefore we will automate our testing.
 You will notice that within the cookbook directory we have added a test directory for you.
 We have created a file named `default_spec.rb` with one example test in it.
 #### Run the tests.
 ```
 kitchen verify
 ```

 Before installing bundler via the cookbook, let's write a serverspec test to make sure bundler is installed.
 Explore the documentation for [serverspec](http://serverspec.org)

-(Make sure your test fails on an unconverged instance and succeed after the cookbook is applied.)
+Make sure your test fails on an unconverged instance and succeed after the cookbook is applied!

 ### Exercise 3: Install Bundler
 Extend `default.rb` so that it installs the gem 'bundler' on the VM.
 Hint: look at the rbenv cookbook docs.
 When you are ready, converge your instance.